MatthewChow03/CANbus-Filtering/README.md

 <p align="center"><img src="assets/duplicate_filters_mask.png"/></p>

-_The high mask and filter are used to filter a range of IDs.
-Since the low mask and filter were not used, the same filter was used twice to fill in the empty space._
+<p align="center"><em>The high mask and filter are used to filter a range of IDs.
+Since the low mask and filter were not used, the same filter was used twice to fill in the empty space.</em></p>

 ### Filter Banks